 The bar (as always) was full of people laughing and talking Wednesday night at IFC in Holland.

-Across from me sat Francesco Ambrogetti, author of Emotionraising, and the fundraising, marketing and donor love director at UNICEF Italy.
+Across from me sat Francesco Ambrogetti, author of Emotionraising,

 “Asking, thanking and reporting impact to donors… that’s fundraising.
 That’s retention,” he said.
 “When we applied donor love principles to our program, we started raising 30% more, year over year.”